jordynmindorff/Discord-JS-Boilerplate/README.md

 ### Creating Commands

--   Be aware, this boilerplate setup supports two different kinds of commands.
+Be aware, this boilerplate setup supports two different kinds of commands.
 Slash commands, and message commands.
+See the comments in the command files for specific examples/information.

+#### Slash Commands

 -   Slash commands are ran by using discord's built in menu for these commands and are preferred.
-    -   Message commands are ran by putting a prefix in front of a discord message and these are less preferable, but (little secret), I still use them a lot.

-Visit the `commands` folder and `hello.js` to see the structure of a message command.
-Visit the `slashCommands` folder and `hello.js` to see the structure of a slash command.
+    -   Visit the `slashCommands` folder and `hello.js` or `setStatus.js` to see the command structure.
-They are similar, but have many differences.
-Read the comments in the file and they explain how to make your own commands.
+    -   Slash commands run off of something called discord interactions.
+Read all about them [here](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands) in the guide.
+All commands through the model in this repo are global commands.
+    -   There are also other types of interactions that allow more integration into discord through context menus, but this is not included in this boilerplate.
+-   In slash commands, the biggest thing to keep in mind is the options and permissions structure.
+    -   This structure in action may be seen in the files included in this repo.
+For all option types, refer to [this resource](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-type).
+    -   In the command file, you will also see `default_member_permissions`.
+This sets out the default visibility of the command to those with the specified permissions.
+To see the rest of the permissions flags ass shown in `setStatus.js`, see [this](https://discord.js.org/#/docs/discord.js/stable/class/Permissions?scrollTo=s-FLAGS).

+#### Message Commands

+-   Message commands are pretty self explanatory -- you send a message in chat with a prefix and a command in run.
+This is the classic style.
+-   Be aware, this is not Discord's preferred way of handling commands and is becoming discouraged.
+-   All permissions/options must be handled manually.

 ### Hosting